Is a Backyard Pool Worth It? 10 Things to Know Before You Buy a House With a Pool

 Nearly 379 children under the age of 15 drown in backyard swimming pools every year, according to the Consumer Product Safety Commission (CPSC).
 Children younger than 5 years old account for about 75% of these drownings, more than half of which are attributed to a gap in adult supervision.

 Pool fencing options vary by type (glass, mesh, vinyl, etc.) and price.
 You’ll pay anywhere from $15 to $40 per linear foot on average, according to HomeAdvisor.com.
-Chain-link and mesh run $1,000 to $5,000, while wrought iron, aluminum, vinyl, or wood are double that price, at $2,000 to $12,000.
+Chain-link and mesh run from $1,000 to $5,000, while wrought iron, aluminum, vinyl or wood are double that price, at $2,000 to $12,000.
 Tempered glass is the most expensive and ranges from $7,000 to $20,000.

-The CPSC recommends going a step further and installing door alarms on all doors in the home leading to the pool area, as well as on the pool fence door itself.
+The CPSC recommends going a step further and installing door alarms on all doors in the home leading to the pool area, as well as on the pool fence itself.

 #4: You may need additional insurance

-Since homeowners with pools face the potential for pool-related injuries or even deaths, insurance providers commonly refer to residential pools as "attractive nuisances."
-Consider increasing your liability coverage beyond what's already offered through your homeowners insurance policy.
+Since homeowners with pools face the potential for pool-related injuries, insurance providers commonly refer to residential pools as "attractive nuisances."
+Consider increasing your liability coverage beyond what's offered with your homeowners insurance policy.

 Taking out a personal umbrella insurance policy is a good way to do this.

-Should you ever get sued, an umbrella policy kicks in once you've exhausted the liability coverage provided by your homeowners policy, which usually maxes out around $300,000.
-The additional coverage can help cover paying for judgments against you, as well as attorney fees, according to the Insurance Information Institute.
-You can purchase a $1 umbrella liability policy on average for $383 a year, according to Progressive.
+Should you ever be sued, an umbrella policy kicks in once liability coverage on your homeowners policy ends.
+That coverage usually maxes out around $300,000.
+The additional amount can help pay for judgments against you and attorney fees, according to the Insurance Information Institute.
+You can purchase a $1 umbrella liability policy for $383 a year, as per Progressive.
 Find out how much you can get with our umbrella insurance calculator.

 #5: The resale value is low